daBatmanCoder/ArnaconJ/README.md

 ## License

-&copy; All right reserved to B.V Cellact NL.
+&copy; All right reserved to B.V Cellact NL